AidanColombana/Calorie-Nutrition-Tracker/README.md

 ### Custom Entry

-Clicking on 'Custom Entry' takes you to this page, where the nutritional facts can be manually entered.
+Clicking on 'Custom Entry' directs you to this page, where you can manually enter the nutritional facts.
 They are then stored for the day in their corresponding section unless the 'X' is hit to remove it.
 The home page will then reflect the calorie total and macronutrients in the 'Summary' section.

 <p float="left">
   <img src="/ReadMeImages/calCustomEntry.jpg" width="400" />